-Guidance counselors meet with students individually to oversee their academic, personal, and social development; and in small groups and by grade level to discuss issues that pertain to the grade as a whole.
-Counselors are aware of each student’s academic performance, co-curricular involvement, and learning style, thereby enabling the counselor to guide the student according to his individual strengths and weaknesses and to help him shape his academic future accordingly.
+Guidance Counselors and Advisors regularly meet with students individually to oversee their academic, personal, and social development, in small groups, and by grade level to discuss issues that pertain to the grade as a whole.
+Counselors and Advisors are aware of each student’s academic performance, co-curricular involvement, and learning style, thereby enabling the counselor to guide the student according to his individual strengths and weaknesses and to help him shape his academic future accordingly.

-Grade-level teacher/guidance meetings are held at the midpoint of the fall and spring semesters.
+Grade-level meetings of teachers, chaired by the Guidance Counselors are held at the midpoint of the fall and spring semesters.
 The purpose of these meetings is for teachers and guidance counselors to share information in order to provide support and assistance to the boys.
-Guidance counselors also facilitate communication between teachers and parents.
+Guidance counselors and Advisors also facilitate communication between teachers and parents.

 At Delbarton, the entire faculty actually shares in the guidance program.
 Our teachers, moderators, and coaches are involved in the daily lives of the boys and serve as role models, mentors, and advisors.
 Our collective mission is to develop young men who will become independent and responsible citizens and who will make a valuable contribution to our society.